nezaboodka/reactronic/README.md

 state management for a Web application.

-Transactional reactivity means that state changes are made atomically and then are automatically and **consistently propagated** to corresponding UI rendering components in a fine-grained way.
+Transactional reactivity means that state changes are made atomically and then are **consistently propagated** to corresponding visual components in an automatic and fine-grained way.

 ## Conceptual Model

 Transactional reactivity is based on the three fundamental concepts:

-  - **State** - a set of objects storing data of an application;
+  - **State** - a set of objects that store data of an application;
-  - **Transaction** - a function changing state objects in atomic way;
+  - **Transaction** - a function that changes state objects in an atomic way;
   - **Cache** - a computed value having associated function that is automatically called to renew the cache in response to state changes.

 The following picture illustrates relationships between the concepts